Netherlands

 Corporate - Significant developments

-The Netherlands published the legislative proposal ‘Minimum Tax Act 2024 (Pillar Two)’ in May 2023.
-By doing so, the Netherlands takes the next step in implementing Pillar 2 as of 1 January 2024, in line with the adopted Pillar Two Directive.
-The legislative proposal is almost entirely in line with the Directive.
-Entities established in the Netherlands that are part of a (multinational or large domestic) group with a consolidated group turnover of at least EUR 750 million will fall within the scope of the new legislation.
+The Netherlands implemented Pillar Two as of 1 January 2024, in line with the European Union (EU) Pillar Two Directive.
+The Dutch legislation l is almost entirely in line with the Directive.
+Entities established in the Netherlands that are part of a (multinational or large domestic) group with a consolidated group turnover of at least 750 million euros (EUR) will fall within the scope of the new legislation.
 Certain sectors, such as investment funds and pension funds, are outside the scope of Pillar Two.

 Pillar One aims to allocate new taxing rights to market jurisdictions, even in absence of physical presence, via the introduction of a new set of tax rules potentially operating on top of the existing ones.
-Pillar One will apply to MNEs with profitability above 10 per cent and global turnover initially above EUR 20bn.
-The Pillar One rules are expected to be introduced by a Multilateral Convention (MLC).
-In addition, the MLC will also contain provisions requiring the withdrawal of all existing digital service taxes and relevant similar measures with respect to all companies, as well as a commitment not to enter into such measures in the future.
+Pillar One will apply to multinational enterprises (MNEs) with profitability above 10% and global turnover initially above EUR 20 billion.
+In October 2024, the members of the Organisation for Economic Co-operation and Development (OECD)/G20 Inclusive Framework on Base Erosion and Profit Shifting (Inclusive Framework) published the text of the Multilateral Convention to Implement Amount A of Pillar One with additional guidance.

 Currently, the Netherlands does not levy a digital service tax.

-The EU aims to reduce its net greenhouse gas emissions by at least 55 percent by 2030, compared to 1990 levels, and reach climate neutrality by 2050.
+The European Union aims to reduce its net greenhouse gas emissions by at least 55% by 2030, compared to 1990 levels, and reach climate neutrality by 2050.
 On 14 July 2021, the European Commission presented the Fit for 55 Package with proposals aiming to deliver the 2030 CO₂ reduction target and to pave the way to become the world's first climate-neutral continent by 2050.

-After the transitional phase (October 2023 through 2025) with administrative and reporting obligations CBAM provides for a levy on the importation of certain GHG (Greenhouse Gas) intensive goods into the EU.
+On 1 October 2023, CBAM entered into effect.
+After the transitional phase (October 2023 through 2025), with administrative and reporting obligations, CBAM provides for a levy on the importation of certain greenhouse gas (GHG) intensive goods into the European Union.

 Read more on the EU Fit for 55 Package here.